calcode/calcode.github.io/speaking.md

 layout: page
 title: Speaking
 ---
-I enjoy speaking at product management and agile events.
-I'm most interested in discovery and prioritisation techniques right now, and getting these right day to day.
+I’m passionate about speaking at product management events, with a particular focus on discovery and prioritisation techniques.
+I’m always looking to improve how I can get these right on a day-to-day basis.

+Some of my recent speaking engagements include:

 Recent talks include;